adhi-2311/Night-Mode-for-Ereader/README.md

 # Night-Mode-for-Ereader
-This is an ereader which can toggle between day and night modes using applications of jquery.
+This is an ereader which can toggle between day and night modes using applications of jquery and bootstrap